 Disclosure Scotland's privacy statement

 Disclosure Scotland is committed to ensuring all personal information is collected and processed in accordance with the UK General Data Protection Regulation and the Data Protection Act 2018.
-This means information can only be used for business, regulatory or legal reasons.

-Disclosure Scotland uses personal information:
+Disclosure Scotland uses personal information in a number of ways, including:

-• for audit purposes
+• audit purposes

-• for statistical analysis and research
+• statistical analysis and research

-• to improve service levels
+• improving service levels

 Sharing your information